Ethra8/candlelight-worlds/README.md

 - [X] View a confirmation message after registering.
 - [X] Make a booking selecting the world and time.
 - [X] View a list with my bookings after sending the booking form.
-- [X] Update or delete my bookings.
+- [X] Update or delete a booking.
 - [X] View confirmation message on the site for every action taken.
 - [X] Be sure that no one else can access my bookings.

 ## SITE OWNER STORIES
-As a site owner, the following functionalities have been included on this site, to manually access and set the following:
+To make the site owner's life easier, the following functionalities have been included on this site, to manually access and update the following from the admin panel, without touching any code:
 - [X] Add, update or delete worlds directly from the admin.
-- [X] Style the font size and display of each world's details page.
+- [X] Edit and style the text of each world.
-- [X] Add, update of delete images from the world's details page.
+- [X] Add, update or delete images from each world.
-- [X] Access contact requests sent by users throkugh the contact form to the admin.
+- [X] Access from the admin the contact requests sent by users via the contact form.
 - [X] Display clearly if the request sender is an authenticated user or not.
-- [X] Know if the request sender is a acting on behalf of a company.
+- [X] Display clearly if the request sender is a acting on behalf of a company.
-- [X] Edit the about page from the admin.
+- [X] Edit and style the text, display and image of the about page from the admin panel.

 ## USER PROFILES
 ### B2C
 - Steve is a romantic man in his thirties and wants to surprise his partner with a very special gift for a special occasion
 - Siham is looking for a special gift for her parents' anniversary